jdarneth/Continous-Integration-GitHub/PROPOSAL.md

 ## Project Description
 Project: GitHub Action and Git Flow

-The goal of this project is to implement a Continuous Integration workflow for our chosen Java project "Black Jack".
+The goal of this project is to implement a Continuous Integration workflow for our chosen Java project [Black Jack](https://github.com/jdarneth/Continous-Integration-GitHub/tree/main/Blackjack).
 For this process GitHub is used as version control system and GitHub Actions is used as a build tool.
 Furthermore, a Git Flow is defined for this project.

 ### GitHub Actions
 With GitHub Actions the a workflow for the Continuous Integration will be defined.
 It will be used to automatically test and release the code.